rsalmei/walletsaver-tech-assignment/README.md

 As all entries of the API are read-only, it is not necessary to implement any authentication scheme, but even so the system was configured to `IsAuthenticatedOrReadOnly` to be safe.
 If the Mobile clients ever get an URI to buy things, this would be a must.

 That's it, you can try and play with the browsable API, but rest assured it's working great, as the 100% code coverage guarantees :)

+# The end

+Thank you Jacopo and Valeryi!

+I've enjoyed my time doing this. :wink: